At this time, all scholarships are donated by Center for the Childbearing Year.

 - Be a high school graduate (GED acceptable)

-- Plan to continue to reside in Michigan long enough to fulfill your volunteer commitment as outlined below
+- Be a resident of Michigan and plan to continue to reside in Michigan long enough to fulfill your volunteer commitment as outlined below

 - Have transportation available

 For Birth Doula Applicants: